farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Replace `Tinker` by `Craft` or `Hack`.
 Or replace `Sway` by `Negotiate` or `Argue`.

-Even a small change in word can affect the underlying tone of what the action does.
+Even a small change in wording can affect the underlying tone of what the action does.

 Use this to evoke a genre, and highlight the risky actions that the PCs will be doing.